KevinKong700/rewards-points/README.md

 Given a record of every transaction during a three-month period, calculate the reward points earned for each customer per month and total.

-- This REST API is used to calculate the customer rewards points by using customer id
+- This REST API is used to calculate the customer reward points by using customer id

 ### Run